Last updated on November 11th, 2023

 The Expansion of ISO speeds of 50, 102,400, 204,800, and 409,600 are also available.

-This good Canon portrait camera is designed for producing high-quality results in all lighting conditions.
+This good Canon portrait camera is designed to produce high-quality results in all lighting conditions.

 It is usually used by portrait photographers for street and event shooting.
 Its broadcast abilities allow you to capture shots quickly.